- 📖 Geeky Medics OSCE Book

-- Incorrect regrowth of nerves causing faulty connections – e.g. closing eye causing raising of side of mouth
+- Incorrect regrowth of nerves causing faulty connections – e.g. patient attempts to close eye but raises the corner of their mouth.

-Refer urgently to neurology or to ear, nose, and throat (ENT) if there is:
+Refer urgently to neurology or ENT surgery if there is:

 If the cornea remains exposed after attempting to close the eyelid, refer urgently to ophthalmology.

 If the paralysis shows no sign of improvement after 1 month, or there is suspicion of a serious underlying diagnosis (e.g. cholesteatoma, parotid tumour, malignant otitis externa), refer urgently to ENT.

 If there is residual paralysis after 6–9 months, consider referral to a plastic surgeon with a special interest in facial reconstructive surgery.
 6